IronReign/FtcRobotControllerIronReign/README.md

 This repository contains the public FTC SDK for the CENTERSTAGE (2023-2024) competition season.

 ## Welcome!F
-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
+This GitHub repository contains the source This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
+To use this SDK, download/clone the entire project to your local computer. code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

 ## Requirements
 To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.